libretime/libretime/docs/admin-manual/stream-configuration.md

 Ogg Vorbis playback is supported in most modern web browsers (see [this MDN article](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Audio_codecs#opus) for more information) and desktop players like [VLC](https://www.videolan.org/vlc/).

-Streaming MP3 below a bitrate of 128kbps is not recommended for music, because of a perceptible loss of high audio frequencies in the broadcast playout.
-A 96kbps or 64kbps MP3 stream may be acceptable for voice broadcasts if there is a requirement for compatibility with legacy hardware playback devices which do not support Ogg Vorbis or Opus streams.
+Streaming MP3 below a bitrate of 128kbps isn't recommended for music, because of a perceptible loss of high audio frequencies in the broadcast playout.
+A 96kbps or 64kbps MP3 stream may be acceptable for voice broadcasts if there is a requirement for compatibility with legacy hardware playback devices which don't support Ogg Vorbis or Opus streams.

-Because LibreTime supports simultaneous streaming in multiple formats, it is possible to offer one or more streams via your website, and another independent stream for direct connection from hardware players.
+Because LibreTime supports simultaneous streaming in multiple formats, it's possible to offer one or more streams via your website, and another independent stream for direct connection from hardware players.
 You can test whether Ogg streams sound better at low bitrates for yourself, by using the **LISTEN** button in LibreTime's **Master Panel** to switch between streaming formats.

 :::tip